farhana-95/next_js_test/README.md

 - Input ID and necessary attributes in the body and set the method to 'POST'.
 - Click send, and the result will be shown.

+## Check next auth
+- go to this url for checking the authentication: http://localhost:3000/api/auth/signin

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.